 - Conclude with your argument

-- I check movie reviews not to watch the most popular movie but to get more insightful information about the movie that I am about to watch in theater.
+- I check movie reviews not to watch the most popular movie but to get more insightful information about the movie that I am about to watch in the theater.

 Reading great sample answers is one way to improve.
 Go over the sample answer with your tutor.
 Ask questions if you have any.